 As a student you have access to G Suite, a range of communication and collaboration applications (also known as Google Apps).
 There are several component apps in the suite, such as Drive, Docs, Meet and YouTube.
+Google Apps are optional unless your tutor specifies that you must use one for your assessment/s.

 Google Drive provides a collaborative online space for uploading, sharing, reviewing and editing files.